 For Additional Questions About Legal Malpractice, Contact Respected Attorneys

-If you have questions about legal malpractice or attorney ethics, call or email the attorneys at the Patterson Law Firm for guidance.
+If you have questions about legal malpractice or attorney ethics, call or email the legal malpractice attorneys at the Patterson Law Firm for guidance.
 We can advise you on your legal rights and help you choose the best course of action for your case.
 If you experienced what you suspect was legal malpractice, you may have a serious claim and legal remedy.